SoradaW/Random-Password-Generator/README.md

   * Code should validate for each input and at least one character type should be selected
   * Once prompts are answered then the password should be generated and displayed
   * Once click 'copy' the password should be copied to clipboard
+  * Page should not produce any errors in the console when inspecting in Chrome DevTools

 ## Copyright